boraseoksoon/jss/README.md

 # jss
-jss: Javascript to Swift transpiler frontend for HLVM
+jss: Javascript to Swift transpiler frontend for HLVM written in Clojure